YeSimOLe/SSH-Ramdisk-tool/README.md

 Im still working on establishing the ssh connection with the booted ramdisk.
 If you have an idea please let me know :]

-Thanks to evryone whose dependencies im using :)
+Thanks to everyone whose dependencies im using :)